Apply for NHS foundation trust status and learn about the assessment process and possible outcomes of your application.

 Monitor assesses NHS trusts before they can become NHS foundation trusts to ensure they are well led so they can deliver good quality care for patients on a sustainable basis.

 This guide provides an overview of the NHS foundation trust assessment process.
-It takes account of changes to the process introduced since an updated Guide for applicants was published in October 2013.

 Before Monitor’s assessment